 The Behavioral Health Crisis Line is for members who urgently need to speak to a mental health or substance abuse specialist.
+If you are thinking about harming yourself or others, please call 911 or the Behavioral Health Crisis Line.

 CALL 1-855-735-4398 This call is free.
-The Behavioral Health Crisis Line is available 24 hours a day, seven days a week, 365 days a year.
+The Behavioral Health Crisis Line is available 24 hours a day, 7 days a week, 365 days a year.
 We have free interpreter services for people who do not speak English.
 TTY 711 This call is free.
 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.
-The Behavioral Health Crisis Line is available 24 hours a day, seven days a week, 365 days a year.
+The Behavioral Health Crisis Line is available 24 hours a day, 7 days a week, 365 days a year.